eddiesbread/CBA-Stock-Analysis/README.md

-# CBA Stock-Analysis- Educational Purposes Only
+# Stock-Analysis Educational Purposes Only
 ### What is Stock Analysis
 Stock analysis is the evaluation of a particular trading instrument, an investment sector, or the market as a whole.
 Stock analysts attempt to determine the future activity of an instrument, sector, or market.